 This new system has completely replaced the old system, and it applies to properties and guests all over the world.
 If you received scores under the old system, they’ll remain part of your overall score until they expire.

 It’s still possible for a guest to make a mistake when leaving their ratings.
-If you think this has happened, please contact us via your extranet inbox.
+If you think this has happened, contact us via the Extranet inbox.

 We know some partners have been negatively impacted by their old reviews being archived while they’ve been receiving fewer new ones due to the current situation.